priyaisms/priya-garg.com/content/blog/rethinking-history/index.md

 #### After all, those that fail to study history are doomed to repeat it.

-Repentance is an ongoing process, and we shouldn’t be seeking silver bullets that will allow us to “move on”.
+Repentance is an ongoing process, and we shouldn’t be seeking silver bullets that will allow us to “move on.”
 In order to chart a course for what reconciliation, we need to better understand the nature of our sins.
 We need to weave our failures into the fabric of our historical narratives.

 #### America is based on ideals of reinvention, of always striving for better.
 We will always falter and fail.
 How best do we ensure survival and continuous improvement?
 Simple: by holding our failures up in the light, examining them side-by-side with our successes, and appreciating the reality of both.